sebmourlhou/oidc-client/configuration.md

 Relative path of the endpoint to which the browser is redirected if an error is returned by the provider during the callback to the application after an authentication attempt or if an error occurs when the token is retrieved in exchange for the code.

-If this path is not configured, an error, with the message configured in *authentication\_error\_message* or else a generic message, is launched with an HTTP 401 code.
+If this path is not configured, an error, with the message configured in *authentication\_error\_message* or else a generic message, is thrown with an HTTP 401 code.

 ## authentication\_error\_message